mdinacer/innuora-web/src/content/guides/en/cbt-exercises/behavioral-activation-guide.md

 **Start now**: Choose one activity from your hierarchy and do it within the next hour.

 **Need accountability?** Share your behavioral activation plan in your next Innuora session →

+---

+_This guide is for educational purposes only and is not a substitute for professional mental health treatment.
+If you are experiencing mental health difficulties, please consult with a qualified clinician._